doiphode/moodle-local_course_creator/README.md

-# Course Creation Wizard
+# Course Creator

-The Course Creation Wizard gives users a quick way to create courses within a category.
+The Course Creation is a wizard that gives users a quick way to create courses within a category.
 It sits under the course category menu.

 Courses can be created based on an existing course within the category, based on a template that is added in any category and as a blank course.